First-in-Class Suppressor of the TLR Pathway

 (Oral, Small Molecule IRAK4 Kinase Inhibitor)

 Innate immune responses orchestrated through Toll-like receptors or certain interleukin receptors are important mediators of the body’s initial defense against foreign antigens, while their dysregulation is associated with certain inflammatory conditions, including cancer.
 Toll-like receptors (TLRs) and the IL-1 receptor (IL-1R) family signal through the adaptor protein MYD88, that results in the assembly and activation of IRAK4, initiating a signaling cascade that induces cytokine and survival factor expression mediated by the transcription factor NF-κB.
-More recently it has been recognized that both mutation of proteins within the TLR/IL-1R pathway may lead to hyperactive signaling and increased NF-κB activity, and the promotion of cancer.
-For example, intragenic mutation within MYD88 , e.g., a mutation encoding MYD88-L265P which causes activation of this pathway, is shown to occur in approximately 30% of Activated B-Cell (ABC) subtype of diffuse large B-cell lymphomas (DLBCL)1,2 and in over 90% of the B-cell malignancy Waldenstrom’s macroglobulinemia.3
+More recently it has been recognized that mutation of proteins within the TLR/IL-1R pathway may lead to hyperactive signaling and increased NF-κB activity, and the promotion of cancer.
+For example, intragenic mutations within MYD88, which cause activation of this pathway, are found in nearly 40% of Activated B-Cell (ABC) subtype of diffuse large B-cell lymphomas (DLBCL)1,2 and in over 90% of the B-cell malignancy Waldenstrom’s macroglobulinemia.3

-Additionally, mutations in genes controlling spliceosome machinery have also been shown to activate this pathway.
-Recently, oncogenic mutations in RNA splicing proteins U2AF1 and SF3B1 have been detected in patients with MDS/AML4,5.
-Using AML patient samples, global analysis of exon usage identified IRAK4 as the most dominant alternatively-spliced isoform.
-Moreover Smith et al. identified a specific alternatively spliced isoform of IRAK4 denoted “IRAK4-L” (for IRAK4 Long form), which encodes a mutant IRAK4 protein with an additional exon.
-This increases IRAK4 interaction with the Myddosome protein complex, resulting in maximum pathway activation.
-Inhibition of IRAK4-L kinase activity with CA-4948 abolished leukemic growth in non-clinical experiments with AML cells.
+Additionally, mutations in genes controlling spliceosome machinery have been shown to activate this pathway.
+Recently, oncogenic mutations in splicing factor genes U2AF1 and SF3B1 have been detected in patients with MDS/AML.4,5,6 Using AML patient samples, global analysis of exon usage revealed enrichment of inflammatory and immune pathway genes, with IRAK4 being the dominant alternatively-spliced isoform, resulting in aberrant production of the cancer-causing “IRAK4-L” (for IRAK4 Long form).
+IRAK4-L causes uncontrolled activation of the myddosome protein complex and downstream NF-κB activation.
+Inhibition of IRAK4-L activity with emavusertib (CA-4948) blocks leukemic growth in non-clinical experiments.

 Because IRAK4’s plays a central role in this pathway it is considered an attractive target for generation of therapeutics to treat these B-cell malignancies as well as certain inflammatory diseases.

-As part of the collaboration with Aurigene, in October 2015, Curis exclusively licensed a program of orally-available, small molecule inhibitors of IRAK4 kinase, including CA-4948.
+As part of the collaboration with Aurigene, in October 2015, Curis exclusively licensed a program of orally-available, small molecule inhibitors of IRAK4 kinase, including emavusertib (CA-4948).

 For more information on current trials click here.